evanshortiss/summit-2020-rhmi-lab/ansible/README.md

 ## Verify the Deployment

-Verify that the `city-of-losangeles` project exists.
+Login as a kubeadmin user and verify that the `city-of-losangeles` project exists.

 Next, connect to the database Pod on OpenShift in the `city-of-losangeles`
 project: